-Westminster Abbey is the final resting place of 30 monarchs starting with King Edward the Confessor himself whose magnificent shrine stands just behind the High Altar.
-Another five monarchs, including Henry III who built the church you see today, surround him.
+Westminster Abbey is the final resting place of 30 kings and queens starting with King Edward the Confessor whose magnificent shrine stands just behind the High Altar.
+Henry III, who built the church you see today, is buried near him.

-By comparison, Queen Mary II and her husband King William III are buried in a vault in the Lady Chapel and their only memorial is a simple stone tile in the floor of the chapel’s south aisle.
-In the chapel’s north aisle the Protestant Queen Elizabeth I is buried with her half-sister the Catholic Queen Mary I in an imposing tomb.
-Beside their tomb is the inscription:
+In this chapel’s north aisle the Protestant Queen Elizabeth I is buried with her half-sister the Catholic Queen Mary I in an imposing tomb.
+On the floor beside their tomb is the inscription:

 "Remember before God all those who divided at the Reformation by different convictions laid down their lives for Christ and conscience sake."